jeromescuggs/.tmux/README.md

 cd .tmux && ./install.sh
 ```

-**NOTE**: during the installation, the install script will look for `.tmux.conf` and `.tmux.conf.local` files in the `$HOME` directory, make copies, and store the copies in this git folder.
+**NOTE**: during the installation, the install script will look for `.tmux.conf` and `.tmux.conf.local` files in the `$HOME` directory, make copies, and store the copies in this git folder as backups.

 @[gpakosz] maintains a very thorough `README.md` file which covers a bunch of answers and troubleshooting tips.
 Initially this repo contained a copy of his readme with slight edits at the top, which can still be seen by viewing the `README-original.md` file.